dmuth/undertale-deltarune-resources/README.md

 ## "Must See"

-Anything in this section is highly recommended.
+**Anything in this section is highly recommended.**

-- [The Choice - UNDERTALE All Bosses Animation](https://youtu.be/wkniQzsMZ-8) - **Makes sure subtitles are turned ON.**
+- [The Choice - UNDERTALE All Bosses Animation](https://youtu.be/wkniQzsMZ-8) - Make sure subtitles are turned ON.

 ## Music